 - Use the sort filter to the left to filter activity by type; display activity by user, team, or repo; sort by name or activity level; and utilize custom filters.

-Click the Previous Page and Next Page buttons to move between weeks.
-Work log displays 20 records per page.
+- Click the Previous Page and Next Page buttons to move between weeks.
+Work log displays up to 20 records per page.

 Work log includes outlier commits when viewing commit data.
 To see which commits are outliers, check the Outliers box in the Custom filter on the left.
 This displays outlier commits as outline-only activity nodes.
 The Outliers box is available once you enable advanced outlier detection settings.